deepakpanickar/simple-train-tracker/README.md

+# Once you have cloned the repo, run the following to start the expo application

+# Uninstall old global expo-cli and install a new if not already done
+npm uninstall -g expo-cli
+npm install -g @expo/cli

+npx expo install @expo/vector-icons expo-haptics

+npm install

 # 🚂 UK Train Tracker - React Native/Expo App

 A comprehensive mobile train tracking application built with React Native and Expo, featuring real-time train progress, route management, and native mobile interactions.